Venues

 This secret place rejects to promote their events, you have to subscribe

-the entrance is free.
-Go to that old run down industrial site to discover
+to that old run down industrial site to discover new singer/songwriters

-new singer/songwriters with acoustic guitars, local indiepop outfits,
+with acoustic guitars, local indiepop outfits, experimental electronic

-experimental electronic weirdos from Toronto or Dutch comedians with
+weirdos from Toronto or Dutch comedians with a harp.

 (www.antjeoeklesund.de)